hmcts/azure-platform-terraform/migrate-appgateway.md

 ## Migration steps

+**NOTE:** A change request is required for Production implementation

 ### 1. Create AZ-enabled frontend/backend application gateway resources

 - Identify available IP addresses (in the same `appgw` subnet as the existing gateways) for the new frontend and backend application gateways.
 Take note some environments (demo, perftest and aat) have two backend application gateway and will require 3 IP addresses in total